alaineman/PowerGrid/loader/README.md

 The loader can be used with some command line options, which are explained below:

 **--quickload** - Prevents the client from re-downloading the client data and this reduces loading times a lot.
 However, it may also mean that the Applet cannot run because it is outdated.
+(DEPRECATED: The loader decides now whether the client should be updated based on information from the RuneScape server)

 **--update** - Collects update data from the remote updater.
 Enabling this setting causes the loader to communicate with the online updater server to collect the update data.
-This allows the loader to undo the client's obfuscation and enables communication with the Runescape client from external applications.
+This allows the loader to undo the client's obfuscation and stores it in the file "cache/updateInfo.dat"

 **--devmode** - Creates an additional window containing development tools.
 Not really useful for anyone except developers.